roicort/roicort.github.io/about/index.md

 #### Innovate, improve, reinvent... *Make it Better*.

-*Better*, it's a powerfull ideal.
-It makes me look to the world and want it more than anything to change it for the better.
-But better cant be better if we dont consider everything.
-Different voices, different points of view, different disciplines.
-I like to work in interdisciplinary projects, to work togheter, to leave things better than we found them.
+*Better*, it's a powerfull ideal, it makes me look to the world and want it more than anything to change it for the better.
+But better cant be better if we dont consider everything, different voices, different points of view, different disciplines.
+That´s why I love to work in interdisciplinary projects, to work togheter, to leave things better than we found them.

-That's why I aspire to learn and create the tools to make it possible, and inspire others to do the same. *Make It Better*, it's in my DNA.

 ## Profile
 Graduate of Information Technology in Sciences from the Area of Engineering and Sciences of the UNAM.
 Interested in the sciences and the arts, but especially in their intersection.